 Role of Fertility Diet in Men and Women

-- If you’re even a little skeptical about how a fertility diet can influence pregnancy, here are some solid reasons:
+If you’re even a little sceptical about how a fertility diet can influence pregnancy, here are some solid reasons:

 - The foetus requires some nutritional supplements that help it grow without any birth defects.

 - Many fertility issues including PCOS in women can be controlled with the right fertility diet.

 - If you’re trying to conceive, the changes in the food you make today can result in healthy eggs and sperms later.

 - Infertility can be due to hormonal imbalances.
 These imbalances can be corrected with the right diets.

 In a research by the Harvard University, it has been found that a fertility diet could decrease infertility by as much as 80 %